JaySaikitHo/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+This was a good chance to practice the MVC model and use Active Records with has_secure_password.
+The original project was a skeleton and we added user login/registration, category listings, an admin dashboard and basic admin authentication.
+There were also a currency display bug for us to fix and UI improvements such as order details and adding a sold out icon.

+ We had a chance to try out the Stripe API to simulate purchases.
+We used Rspec for model testing.
+We also implemented unit testing and feature testing with capybara and phantomjs for a headless web driver.

 ## Setup